ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 - Security Groups for each of the network interfaces for worker VSIs, Virtual Private Endpoint Gateways, DNS Locations and firewalls should all be carefully considered.
 - Network Access Control Lists for each subnet should be carefully considered.

-DNS
-The appliances are used as both DNS resolvers used by remote DNS servers and DNS forwarders.
+Floating IPs were attached to all test instances to support connectivity tests via ssh.
+This is not required or desirable in production.

+[Create context-based restrictions](https://cloud.ibm.com/docs/account?topic=account-context-restrictions-create&interface=ui) to further control access to all resources.

+Place each team into their own account.
+Organize with [IBM Cloud enterprise](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise)

 ## Remove resources
 {: #vpc-transit-remove-resources}

-You can cd to the team directories in order, and execute `terraform destroy`.
-Or use the `./apply.sh` command:
+Execute `terraform destroy` in all directories in reverse order using the `./apply.sh` command:

    ```sh
    ./apply.sh -d : :